bjcosta/landscaping/pond/README.md

 Here I will list various aspects of pond design that should be considered.
 Detailing a few common options in each category and listing pros/cons for each option and how it relates to the type of pond being built.

-## Mechanical surface filtration
+## Mechanical surface waste collection

+This is something that removes floating debris like leaves from the surface of the pond.

 The most common option by far is installing a skimmer box and is on most pond builds I have seen.
-My first choice would be an intake-bay because it reduces risk of killing animals in the pond compared to the skimmer or negative edge filtration and looks very natural like a negative edge.
-It has some drawbacks though with maintenance likely more than a negative edge filtration system.
+The first choice for my pond would be an intake-bay because it reduces risk of killing animals in the pond compared to the skimmer or negative edge filtration and looks very natural like a negative edge.
+It has some drawbacks though.

+Note that I have combined filtration and surface waste collection in here.
+In a skimmer the skimmer itself is the collector and the leaf basket is the filter, for negative edge and intake bays the rocks are the filter.
+I mention this as there are some possibilities like a skimmer in which you can install a rotary drum filter to do the cleaning.
+Assume the RDF is sufficient for removing leaf debris, you can have a filtration with no real maintenance as the RDF is a self cleaning filter that can be attached to a bottom drain or a skimmer and actually physically removes the waste from the water so it can't contaminate the water if left there for a long time.

 Options include: